Rupin Pass trek was primarily a shepherd’s trail crossing the Kinnaur Kailash range in the north Indian state of Himachal Pradesh.

 Reaching the Base Location and Beginning the Rupin Pass Trek

-The trek to Rupin Pass starts at Dhaula, a small village in Uttarkashi district of Uttarakhand popularly known as the base camp for the Rupin Pass Trek.
+The trek to Rupin Pass starts at Dhaula, a small village in the Uttarkashi district of Uttarakhand popularly known as the base camp for the Rupin Pass Trek.
 The campsite is typically put up alongside river Tons, of which Rupin river is a tributary.

-The most convenient way to reach Dhaula is hiring a shared cab.
+The most convenient way to reach Dhaula is by hiring a shared cab.
 Buses to Sankri are available from Dehradun, after which one will have to hop onto a shared cab that drops the passengers off at Dhaula.
 In case anyone wishes to try out the latter, it would be best to keep yourself updated with the latest schedule/timings.

 The Village Experience: A Personal Memoir

 The route from Dhaula to Sewa kicked off with a slight drizzle along the climb.
 Our Ponchos were out in a jiffy and the road became muddy.